uwplse/fix-to-elim/README.md

 Do note, however, that you may run into issues with later definitions that depend on the definitions you ignore.
 So you may have to list several definitions to treat as opaque.

+### Working around Bugs

-3. If you encounter an issue you can't solve, or you don't know why something isn't working, then please look at the output up to that error.
+If you encounter an issue you can't solve, or you don't know why something isn't working, then please look at the output up to that error.
 It will print all of the definitions up until the one that it failed to process.
 You can then try to set that as opaque and continue, if you do not need it to use eliminators later on.

+### Reporting Bugs

-4. If you can't set a term as opaque or don't know why it isn't working but would like for it to work, then when you report a bug, please include enough information to reproduce the bug, as well as the name of the last definition `Preprocess Module` tries before failing.
+If you can't set a term as opaque or don't know why it isn't working but would like for it to work, then when you report a bug, please include enough information to reproduce the bug, as well as the name of the last definition `Preprocess Module` tries before failing.
 If you see a type error, please also include the type error.